maxhves/kotlin-leetcode-solutions/README.md

-# kotlin-leetcode-solutions
+# kotlin-algorithm-solutions
-Solutions to various LeetCode problems in Kotlin
+Solutions to various LeetCode and HackerRank problems in Kotlin